 Updating on social media is quick and easy, and a great universal way for both friends and family to keep up to date on your adventures.
 You can post pictures and funny status updates – just make sure you don’t spend too much time on there when you should be exploring.
 If you do decide to create a blog, using social media to share it and get the word around is a good idea too.
 You’ll get more traffic this way, and that can only be a good thing later on down the line, especially if you start getting shares!

 Related Post: 7 Things to Prepare Before Traveling Abroad

 Purchase A Travel Phone And Sim

 Sometimes, you just want to hear the voice of somebody you love.
 However, using your phone as normal while you travel isn’t always possible.
 Purchasing a cheap travel phone and sim will help you to control your expenses when it comes to calls, and you won’t be too devastated if something happens to your phone.
-You can even sign up to certain services to keep you regular number while benefiting from cheaper rates.
+You can even sign up for certain services to keep your regular number while benefiting from cheaper rates.

 Start A WhatsApp Group

 If you do manage to keep some sort of smartphone as you travel, starting a WhatsApp group, perhaps one dedicated to friends and one dedicated to family, is a quick way to stay in touch with what’s going on in others lives.
 With calling and Skyping, you may only be able to speak with one or two relatives at a time, but when you send a group message, everybody can get involved and catch up!
 Failing a WhatsApp group, a Facebook Messenger group chat can be just as good.